remix/morto/README.md

 It currently does these things:

-1. Set up a development environment: `morto install`.
+1. Set up a development environment: `morto setup`.
 2. Run tests with the right test runner: `morto test <filename>`.
 3. Do these things in CI, where it can automatically figure out which projects (subdirectories) have changed.